The special concave toric domain for the rotating Kepler problem: Construction of a new tree:

 The Stern-Brocot tree was introduced by Moritz-Stern 1858 and Achille Brocot 1861.
-The Stern-Brocot tree is a complete infinity binary tree whose nodes are labelled by a unique rational number.
+The Stern-Brocot tree is a complete infinity binary tree whose nodes are labeled by a unique rational number.

-There are more information about this tree and the Calkin-Wilf tree and the relations of them in \cite{key-2}.
+There is more information about this tree and the Calkin-Wilf tree and their relations in \cite{key-2}.

-We use induction and a mediant method and give the Stern-Brocot tree.
-You can find another way to obtain the Stern-Brocot tree via Calkin-Wilf tree in \cite{key-2}.
+We use induction and a mediant method to construct the Stern-Brocot tree.
+Another way to obtain the tree is via the Calkin-Wilf tree \cite{key-2}.

-\begin{definition} A mediant is a fraction such that its numerator is the sum of the numerators of two other fraction and its denominator is the sum of the denominators of two other fraction. \end{definition} The Stern-Brocot tree starts at level -1 from the pesodofractions $\dfrac{0}{1}$ and $\dfrac{1}{0}$.
-We use the previous level and the mediants to generate the terms of a new level.
-Then we write the terms increasingly on a line and generate the new level of the Stern-Brocot tree.
-In other words, we can write the above induction as follow \begin{enumerate} \item[Stage -1:] We start with the auxiliary labels $\frac{0}{1}$ and $\frac{1}{0}$ lowest to highest terms.
-Stage -1, we do not really consider as part of the tree but this level is used in the inductive constructive of the tree. \\ \item[Stage 0:] The root is $\dfrac{1}{1}$ which can be interpreted as mendiant of stage -1. \\ \item[Stage 1:] We add the mediant of the boundaries. \\ \item[Stage n+1:] We add the mediants of all consecutive fraction in the tree including the boundaries from the lowest to highest. \end{enumerate} Therefore we have the following tree.
+\begin{definition} A mediant is a fraction such that its numerator is the sum of the numerators of two other fractions and its denominator is the sum of the denominators of two other fractions. \end{definition} The Stern-Brocot tree begins at level -1, with the pseudo-fractions $\dfrac{0}{1}$ and $\dfrac{1}{0}$.
+To generate a new level, we use the previous level and the mediants to create new fractions.
+These new fractions are then arranged in increasing order on a line, and this process is repeated to generate subsequent levels of the Stern-Brocot tree.
+In other words, we can express this as an induction process. \begin{enumerate} \item[Stage -1:] We start with the auxiliary labels $\frac{0}{1}$ and $\frac{1}{0}$ lowest to highest terms.
+Stage -1, we do not really consider as part of the tree but this level is used in the inductive constructive of the tree. \\ \item[Stage 0:] The root is $\dfrac{1}{1}$ which can be interpreted as mendiant of stage -1. \\ \item[Stage 1:] We add the mediant of the boundaries. \\ \item[Stage n+1:] We add the mediants of all consecutive fractions in the tree including the boundaries from the lowest to highest. \end{enumerate} Therefore we have the following tree.

-For convenience, we define a labelling for the nodes of the new tree.
-We start form a root like $\dfrac{a}{b}$ and try to write the next level according the previous one such that the lowest node is the first and the highest one is the last node.
-In the new level each root like $\dfrac{a}{b}$ has two children such that the left child is less than $\dfrac{a}{b}$ and the right child is bigger than $\dfrac{a}{b}$.
+For convenience, we define a labeling for the nodes of the tree.
+We start from a root-like $\dfrac{a}{b}$ and try to write the next level according to the previous one such that the lowest node is the first and the highest one is the last node.
+In the new level, each root like $\dfrac{a}{b}$ has two children such that the left child is less than $\dfrac{a}{b}$ and the right child is bigger than $\dfrac{a}{b}$.
 We called the left child even and denote it with zero and we called the right child odd and denote it with 1.
 We use these notations to find the nodes on the Stern-Brocot tree and also determine the place of new tree nodes.